operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/backup.md

 backup.mariadb.persistentsys/mariadb-backup created
 ```

-This CR will schedule backup of MariaDB at defined schedule.The Database backup files will be stored at location: '/mnt/backup'.
+This Custom Resource will schedule backup of MariaDB at defined schedule.The Database backup files will be stored at location: '/mnt/backup'.
-This location '/mnt/backup' should be created before applying the CR.
+This location '/mnt/backup' should be created before applying the Custom Resource.

 To Ensure that cronjob is configured correctly, run below command: